 The bond must stay active for the life of your registration.
 Union County registration runs by calendar year and renews annually — we track it and notify you 60 and 30 days out so your filing never lapses mid-season.

-These are the actual issuing fields — no credit-check section, because this bond doesn't have one.
+These are the actual issuing fields — no credit section, because this bond doesn't collect credit information.